Kathryn Adduci Trumpet

 in each of the five concerts.

-Musica Pacifica, Live Oak Baroque, the Galax Quartet, the Arcadian
+Musica Pacifica, the Galax Quartet, Ensemble Mirable, Live Oak Baroque, the Arcadian

-Academy, Ensemble Mirable, and Trio Galanterie.
+Academy, Trio Galanterie, and Voices of Music.
 She has performed

 at the Boston and Berkeley Early Music Festivals, the Carmel Bach